Climate, Weather & Society Minor

 |DIRECTED READNGS IN GEOGRAPHY 4|

 or MATH 273

 or PHYS 241

 Of the 12 required units of electives, 6 units must be chosen from Geography (GEOG) courses.

 Students who are interested in broadcast meteorology may take Electronic Media and Film (EMF) courses with the permission of the EMF department chair.

-Maximum 3 units of GEOG 491 may be applied toward the minor.
-Internship must be related to climate and weather.
+Maximum 3 units of GEOG 491 may be applied to the minor.
+Internship must be related to the minor.